-The Samsung Galaxy S3 is the best Android smartphone on the market right now.
+The Samsung Galaxy S3 was the best Android smartphone on the market when it first came out and it’s still a great choice for people on a budget.
 It is a quad-core beast with a gorgeous screen and it can do all sorts of wondrous things.
 Sadly, not all of those things are immediately obvious, and some handy features are turned off by default.
 Let’s run through some Samsung Galaxy S3 tips and find out how to get the most from this delectable device.

 We’ll kick off with security because a lot of the handy features on the S3 are only available if you don’t engage some of the tougher security lock options.
 It’s an unfortunate trade-off between convenience and security.
 Although, you can always just set up an unlock pattern or password and only turn it on when you go out.

-Go to Settings > Security to begin and select Screen lock.
-Motion is the handiest option as the phone will unlock when you tap and hold the screen and tilt it towards you.
+Go to Settings > My device > Lock screen to begin and select Screen lock.
+None is the handiest option as the phone will unlock when you tap any button.
 Swipe is equally easy but neither offers any real security.

 The gimmicky options are Face Unlock and Face and Voice.
 To set them up you use the front facing camera to record your face and if you want the voice too then you record a phrase or command.
 If someone looks or sounds similar they can unlock your phone and it can be fooled by a photo as well, but more often you’ll find it doesn’t recognize you and it’s annoying to have to run through the process every time you want to unlock your device.